By Caroline May, MBA, MS Nutrition, NBC-HWC

 Diabetes is a serious disease, therefore it’s important that individuals diagnosed with diabetes work closely with their healthcare providers.
 In addition, working with a wellness coach can be helpful when making lifestyle changes to manage diabetes.
 A coach can facilitate goal setting conversations surrounding unhealthy habits such as smoking or overeating.
 Coaches can also help individuals identify their personal, internal motivation to make lifestyle changes.

 Since a diagnosis of diabetes can be a source of additional stress, stress management skills like regular physical activity, talking with friends, being informed, adequate rest, and learning to say “No” may also be addressed by a coach.
-Mindfulness-Based Stress reduction (MBSR) can also be useful for counteracting stress.
+Mindfulness programs can also be useful for counteracting stress.

 For those accustomed to eating whatever they want and whenever they want, it may take some time and practice to get into the habit of considering the effect the food will have on them.
 To help with that process, many people measure blood glucose with a glucometer.
 A healthcare educator is likely to provide instructions on use and dictate timing and ranges.
 There will be a learning curve but it becomes a natural part of one’s daily routine.

 It is important to manage diabetes, as complications can be severe.
 Common complications associated with diabetes include heart disease and stroke, nerve damage, dementia, eye problems, gum disease, infections, and kidney disease.
 Additionally effects of medications or mismanaging blood glucose may lead to hypoglycemia, hyperglycemia, and ketoacidosis.